merlinrabens/iota-node/README.md

 ```

 ## Sync data:
 You might have a compressed backup of transaction data.
-If so, you can extract them into the dedicatd data folder before running your node.
+If so, you can extract data into the dedicated data folder before running your node.